Tomatillo Peach Salsa

 If you don’t have a food processor, you can still make this.
 Just dice up the tomatillos and then mash them together with a fork.
 It’s a bit more work, but should still get the job done.

 You can just mash or process the heck out of these guys until you’ll left with a thin tomatillo base.

-There’s nothing really complicated about this salsa.
+There’s nothing really complicated about this Tomatillo Peach Salsa.
 It has really standard salsa flavors besides the peaches and tomatillos.

 First off, dice up a seeded jalapeno.
 You want this to be a pretty fine dice so nobody gets a big bite of jalapeno.
 You can process this in the food processor also, but I like to do it by hand so I have more control over the size.